cambenesch/cambenesch.github.io/_posts/2024-07-27-cosine-similarity.md

 meta: "Chicago"
 ---

 Cosine similarity is a frequently used scalar metric to evaluate multi-output (i.e. vector) predictions.
-It's well-known that targets (i.e. vector components) should be centered and scaled before computing cosine similarity, but there isn't much material on how precisely this should be done.
+It's often advised that targets (i.e. vector components) should be centered and scaled before computing cosine similarity, but there isn't much material on how precisely this should be done.
 Depending on the targets' distributions and the desired metric properties, traditional standardization may not be sufficient.

 Here I'll briefly define our goal in scaling, then talk about how to achieve that for the case of normally distributed targets.
 Then I'll show an easy approximate scaling method for arbitrary/unknown target distributions.
 These methods give a clean way to compute a target-weighted cosine similarity: in short, scale each target by its desired weight's square root.